P-Nth/Dictionary/README.md

 # Dictionary

-A dictionary made in javascript
+A dictionary webapp made in javascript